AMJasser/BunnyMatrix/README.md

 7. Using the Website
 > The website will ask you to upload a CSV file.
 We conveniently provided a CSV file, called "new_walmart.csv", to use in the website.
 It is in the project directory.

+## References
+Those interested to emulate this may consult https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting for an example Walmart sales dataset